-AREF research development fellowships open for applications for Sub-Saharan African postdoctoral researchers.
+AREF research development fellowships are open for applications for Sub-Saharan African postdoctoral researchers in 2021.
 The fellowship will provide an early career researcher with funding to support a placement of at least three months and up to nine months in Europe or South Africa.

 Worth of Award